 |Olympus E-400 (⇒ lft | rgt)||optical||no||2.5||215||fixed||no||4000||3.0||10||no|

 Both the E-600 and the E-410 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the E-600 does not have a direct successor.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Olympus E-600 and the Olympus E-600?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus E-600: